UoB-COMSM0110/2024-group-8/README.md

 In <strong>[Heart](https://github.com/UoB-COMSM0110/2024-group-8/blob/dedbc5b92a19e8bddd87b5666a1e49cc7c7376d7/Prototype/Heart.pde) class</strong>, method <strong>decreaseBloodViscosity()</strong> is a good example of how using inherited classes for each of the levels allows specific physical properties to be substantially altered without disrupting the normal function of the parent class.
 There are similar adaptations across the other levels.

-### Visual Design
+##### Visual Design
-Assets have come from a wide variety of places - some are retrieved from internet searches, others created by the team.  ////////TO DO: Slightly more text needed here/////
+Assets have come from a wide variety of places - some are retrieved from internet searches, others created by the team.

 # Implementation